Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Results and Discussions

-In Fig. 8, we have summarized the temperature dependence of the fitting parameters, which were obtained from ZF-$\mu SR$ spectra of different temperatures.
-As shown in Fig. 8a, a significant drop in the initial asymmetry is present around $T_{N}$ = 60 K, which signifies the long-range magnetic ordering (LRO) in this compound.
-The initial asymmetry drops by 0.42 around 60 K. \cite{ref36,ref37}.
-However, we are not getting the expected 2/3 drop; this discrepancy in the initial asymmetry drop is possibly due to a large background arising from a significant number of muons planted outside of the sample and the presence of short-range ordering (SRO) above the LRO.
-In addition, samples with large internal field distributions and significant magnetic damping also cause difficulties in tracing the exact initial asymmetry drop using ISIS pulsed muon source.
-Similar behavior is observed in many other well-known magnetic compounds at LRO, where it's found that the initial asymmetry drop at LRO is not exactly 2/3 due to the above-mentioned reasons \cite{ref34,ref35,ref36,ref37}.
+In Fig. 8, we have summarized the temperature dependence of the fitting parameters, which were obtained from ZF-$\mu$SR spectra of different temperatures.
+As shown in Fig. 8(a), a significant drop in the initial asymmetry is present around T$_{N}$ = 60 K, which signifies the long-range magnetic ordering (LRO) in this compound.
+The initial asymmetry drops by 0.42 around 60 K \cite{ref42,ref43}.
+However, we are not getting the 2/3 drop expected for the long range orderded magnetic materials.
+This discrepancy in the initial asymmetry drop is possibly due to the presence of short-range ordering (SRO) above the LRO along with a broad internal field distributions and significant magnetic damping also cause difficulties in tracing the exact initial asymmetry drop using ISIS pulsed muon source.
+Similar behavior is observed in many other well-known magnetic compounds at LRO, where it's found that the initial asymmetry drop at LRO is not exactly 2/3 due to the above-mentioned reasons \cite{ref40,ref41,ref42,ref43}.
 In $A_{2}$, there is a negligible amount of deviation as the value of $A_{1}$ is very high compared to $A_{2}$.
-In the paramagnetic region, the muon spin relaxation rate, $\lambda_{1}$ shows a nearly temperature-independent nature, which indicates that the relaxation is likely due to the exchange fluctuations of the Ru$^{+4}$ and the two Ru$^{+5}$ spins in the Ru-trimer (Fig. 8b).
-Using $k_{B} \Theta_{CW} = 2zS(S+1)J/3$ with z = 6 for both Ru$^{+4/5}$ ions octahedra, S = 3/2 and 1 for Ru$^{+5}$ and Ru$^{+4}$, respectively, and $\Theta_{CW}$ = -118 K \cite{ref4}, we obtain the exchange fluctuation rate $\nu = \sqrt{z}JS/\hbar$ $\approx$ $6.02 \times 10^{11}$ and $7.5 \times 10^{11}$ $s^{-1}$ respectively for Ru$^{+5}$ and Ru$^{+4}$.
-So, using the relation $\lambda=2\Delta^{2}/\nu$ in the narrowing limit, $\lambda_{1}$ (T= 70 K) = 0.08262 $\mu s^{-1}$ gives a field distribution width $\Delta/\gamma_{\mu}$ $\approx$ 0.1851 T and 0.2069 T for Ru$^{+5}$ and Ru$^{+4}$, respectively.
-In the case of $\lambda_{2}$, it shows a temperature dependency, which is ascribed to a short-range ordering above 60 K, consistent with the INS results.
+In the paramagnetic region, the muon spin relaxation rate, $\lambda_{1}$ shows a nearly temperature-independent nature, which indicates that the relaxation is likely due to the exchange fluctuations of the Ru$^{4+}$ and the two Ru$^{5+}$ spins in the Ru-trimer (Fig. 8b).
+Using $k_{B} \Theta_{CW} = 2zS(S+1)J/3$ with z = 6 for both Ru$^{4+/5+}$ ions octahedra, S = 3/2 and 1 for Ru$^{5+}$ and Ru$^{4+}$, respectively, and $\Theta_{CW}$ = -118 K \cite{ref4}, we obtain the exchange fluctuation rate $\nu = \sqrt{z}JS/\hbar$ $\approx$ $6.02 \times 10^{11}$ and $7.5 \times 10^{11}$ $s^{-1}$ respectively for Ru$^{5+}$ and Ru$^{4+}$.
+So, using the relation $\lambda=2\Delta^{2}/\nu$ in the narrowing limit, $\lambda_{1}$ (T= 70 K) = 0.08262 $\mu s^{-1}$ gives a field distribution width $\Delta/\gamma_{\mu}$ $\approx$ 0.1851 T and 0.2069 T for Ru$^{5+}$ and Ru$^{4+}$, respectively.
+In the case of $\lambda_{2}$, possibly it's showing a temperature dependency in the paramagnetic region.
+However, due to the limited dataset, no definitive conclusions can be drawn from this.